 Victims often describe their first visit to a police station as traumatic.
 There are few officers trained to deal with victims.
-In many cases, the reaction of beat cops is to treat women victims as suspicious.
+In many cases, the reaction of beat cops is to treat women victims with suspicion.
 Potentially recoverable DNA evidence is routinely neglected.
-Shiori's experience of having to announce her assault to a room full of uniformed men is typical, says Yamamoto, as is the advice to forget what occurred.
+Shiori's experience of having to announce her assault to a room full of uniformed men is typical, says Yamamoto, as is the advice to forget about what occurred.
 Many cases conclude with "suspended prosecution," meaning guilt is assumed but the perpetrator is not charged, often in return for financial compensation.

-Shiori's decision to badger the police into investigating her assault, then to publicize it, is very rare.
+Ito's decision to badger the police into investigating her assault, then to publicize it, is very rare.
 She says she too might never have said a word but for her budding career as a journalist.
 If she couldn't face the truth of what had happened to her, how could she continue?
-Whatever her attacker did to her, she says, it could never be worse than the psychological damage of running from herself.
+Whatever her attacker did to her, she says, it could never be worse than the psychological damage of running from herself by remaining silent.

-Two months after the assault, an arrest warrant was issued for quasi-rape (where consent is impossible) against Yamaguchi Noriyuki, then the Bureau Chief of Tokyo Broadcasting System (TBS)'s Washington Bureau.
-On June 8, 2015, investigators waited to serve the warrant to Yamaguchi at Narita Airport.
+Two months after the assault, Takanawa Police Station finally issued an arrest warrant for quasi-rape (where consent is impossible) against Yamaguchi Noriyuki, a former Bureau Chief of Tokyo Broadcasting System (TBS)'s Washington Bureau.
+On June 8, 2015, investigators waited to serve the warrant on Yamaguchi at Narita Airport.
 Instead, Shiori says, one of the investigators called her and said he had been ordered to let Yamaguchi go.
-"Even now, I have a vivid recollections of this call," The investigator said: "He just passed right in front of me, but I received orders from above not to make the arrest.
+"Even now, I vividly recollect this call."
+The investigator said: "He just passed right in front of me, but I received orders from above not to make the arrest.
 I'm going to have to leave the investigation."
 The case was transferred to the Tokyo Metropolitan Police.
-In July last year, it was dropped by prosecutors at the Tokyo District Court.
-Shiori was offered a 'settlement' from Yamaguchi via her lawyer and the police.
+In July 2017, it was dropped by prosecutors at the Tokyo District Court.
+Ito was offered a financial 'settlement' from Yamaguchi via her lawyer and the police.
 "I couldn't believe it," she says.

-That startling denouement, which the police deny (though they won't discuss it) had the whiff of political conspiracy.
+That startling denouement, which the police deny (though they won't discuss it), had the whiff of political conspiracy.
 Yamaguchi is the author of two soft-focus books about Abe Shinzo, the prime minister, and the men reportedly became close.
 He had won praise from Abe supporters for reporting on allegations that the South Korean military had operated military brothels across South Vietnam during the Vietnam War, which they saw as a riposte in the long diplomatic battle over Japan's wartime system of brothels in Korea.
 Now, this star reporter of the nationalist right was himself accused of sexual assault.

 The story was largely ignored by the mainstream media but taken up in Japan's weekly tabloid magazines.
-On May 18, 2017, Shukan Shincho published the rape allegations in detail, including comments from Nakamura Itaru, the senior detective who had cancelled Yamaguchi's arrest overruling the Takenawa Police Station.
+On May 18, 2017, Shukan Shincho published the rape allegations in detail, including comments from Nakamura

+Itaru, the senior detective who stated that he had cancelled Yamaguchi's arrest overruling the Takanawa Police Station.
 The article carried a photo of Yamaguchi and described him as 'bettari' (tight with) Abe.
-The claims spread rapidly online, fuelling criticisms that the Abe administration was remote and corrupt; that it protected its cronies and smeared its enemies.
+The claims spread rapidly online, fuelling criticisms that the Abe administration was corrupt; that it protected its cronies and smeared its enemies.